How do you write a patient story?

 On her first day working in the intensive care unit (ICU), cases were mounting and the hospital was overwhelmed with sick and dying COVID-19 patients, according to Yahoo!
 Life.
 Hartley’s contract ends in early June but says she would be happy to stay longer and continue to treat coronavirus patients.

-READ ALSO: What is TI in IIT Madras?
+READ ALSO: What is the hardest task in life?

 Does the ICU need more people like you?